mtakaki/dropwizard-petite/README.md

 [![Javadoc](https://javadoc-emblem.rhcloud.com/doc/com.github.mtakaki/dropwizard-petite/badge.svg)](http://www.javadoc.io/doc/com.github.mtakaki/dropwizard-petite)

 # dropwizard-petite
 This library provides an integration for the awesome [Jodd Petite](http://jodd.org/doc/petite/index.html) and dropwizard.
-It provides a light weight dependency injection, similarly to Spring but with a much smaller footprint.
+It provides a light weight dependency injection, similarly to Spring but with a much smaller footprint and better error messages.

 It also comes with an optional implementation (`MonitoredPetiteContainer`) that adds metrics to `PetiteContainer`, so you can monitor the cost of running Petite in your application.
 By default it's disabled and works exactly as if you implemented it yourself.

-Jodd Petite by default will make your beans singleton, which is perfect for DAOs and resource classes, most of the time.
+Jodd Petite by default will make your beans singleton, which is perfect for most of DAOs and resource classes.

 ## Maven
 The library is available at the maven central, so just add dependency to `pom.xml`: